ssorj/quiver/docs/implementations.md

 intentionally left raw so `quiver` and `quiver-arrow` can do the work of presenting the results.

-An implementation terminates when it has sent or received its expected number of messages.
-Each implementation invocation uses a single connection to a single queue, meaning that a sending and a receiving implementation together constitute a pair of communicating endpoints.
+An arrow implementation terminates when it has sent or received its expected number of messages.
+Each invocation uses a single connection to a single queue, meaning that a sending and a receiving implementation together constitute a pair of communicating endpoints.

 ## Files

-Implementations live under `exec/` in the source tree, with a name starting with `arrow-`.
+Implementations live under `exec/` in the source tree, with a name starting with `quiver-arrow-`.
 Any build or install logic should be placed in the project `Makefile`.

-New implementation names should be added to the `_impls_by_name` map in `python/quiver.py` so they are available to the user.
+New implementation names should be added to the `ARROW_IMPLS` list in `python/quiver/common.py` so they are available to the user.

 ## Input